Last night I dreamed my name was Net Stralisky and I was born on February 24, 1943.

 Black Friday

+Apparently people all over the land started lining up in front of stores as early as Thanksgiving morning to get a chance at bargains.
 In 30 degree temps and below men, women and children sat on lawn chairs wrapped in chenille bedspreads and waited through the night for the stores to open at 4 AM on Friday morning.

 Then they rushed the doors, scrambled over their fellow shoppers and ran at breakneck speed through the stores swooping up the latest in whatever.